-Figure 1 shows the results of the answer pattern for "participants of non-formal education", "nonparticipants of non-formal education" and "Never had been to school".
+Figure 1 shows the results of the answer pattern for "participants of non-formal education", "non-participants of non-formal education" and "Never had been to school".
 In this analysis, Multiple Correspondence Analysis was employed.
 According to the results of the Multiple Correspondence Analysis, it was clear that the results of the achievement test were connected with characteristics of local farmers by "educational background", "gender", and "whether or not to attend Farmers' school".

-Characteristic of Respondents and the Result of Achievement Test by Multiple Regression Analysis

-The Multiple Regression Model is shown by Eq.
-(1), where Y is the achievement test score, X2 is the attendance in Farmers' school (dummy), X3 is the number of times of attendance in the Farmers' school (1-3 times: 1; 4-6 times: 2; 7-10 times: 3; Over 14 times: 4), X4 is the educational background (Never had been to school: 1; primary: 2, secondary: 3, high school: 4, college/university: 5), X5 is the reading comprehension in Khmer (dummy), and X6 is the writing ability in Khmer (dummy).
+Characteristic of Respondents and the Result of Achievement Test by Multiple Regression Analysis school (1-3 times: 1; 4-6 times: 2; 7-10 times: 3; Over 14 times: 4), X4 is the educational background (Never had been to school: 1, primary: 2, secondary: 3, high school: 4, college/university: 5), X5 is the reading comprehension in Khmer (dummy), and X6 is the writing ability in Khmer (dummy).
 At the same time, β is the estimation parameter.
 The ordinary least squares (OLS) method was employed in the estimation of the regression model.